kpj/kpj.github.io--old/_posts/2018-02-20-setup-media-server.md

 WantedBy=multi-user.target
 {% endhighlight %}

-Before enabling them, we can try a manual test-run (remember that nothing will happen without enabling some plugins):
+Before enabling them, we can try a manual test-run by running `munin-cron` as the munin user (remember that nothing will happen without enabling some plugins):
 {% highlight bash %}
-$ su - munin --shell=/bin/bash
+$ su - munin --shell=/bin/bash -c munin-cron
-$ munin-cron
 {% endhighlight %}

 If we are sure that everything works, we can finally enable the timer: